ircv3/ircv3-specifications/example-spec.md

 rather than normal public networks), feel free to mention it here.
 This gives spec readers an opportunity to think about whether this feature is right for their software and networks.

+If there is only a single section in your spec, this should be named "Description" instead of "Introduction".
+You may also choose to separate out your 'motivation' and 'introduction/description' into two separate sections.

 ## Architecture